 This sign will be used as a marker for the Stand Stay exercise.
-The dog must remain in the stand position while the handler retrieves the leash, returns to heel position and the judge says "Exercise finished."
+The dog must remain in the stand position while the handler retrieves the leash, returns to heel position by walking around behind the dog and the judge says "Exercise finished."